-Important note: The current implementation doesn't permit to scan volume with bscan.
-The result wouldn't permit to restore files easily.
+Important note: The current implementation doesn't permit to scan a Volume with bscan.
+The result wouldn't properly restore files easily.
 It is recommended to not prune File or Job records with Basejobs.

-Added in version 8.0.5, the new "M" option letter for the Accurate directive in the FileSet Options block, which allows comparing the modification time and/or creation time against the last backup timestamp.
+Added the new "M" option letter for the Accurate directive in the FileSet Options block, which allows comparing the modification time and/or creation time against the last backup timestamp.
 This is in contrast to the existing options letters "m" and/or "c", mtime and ctime, which are checked against the stored catalog values, that could vary accross different machines when using the BaseJob feature.